Rosyparadise/HashTable/README.md

 # HashTable
-C++ implementation of a Hashtable using structs.
-Hashcode uses division method.
+C++ implementation of an Open Addressing Hashtable using structs and quadratic probing.
+Words to be saved are picked randomly from a given text file.